lovablelabs/docs/src/index.md

 ## Support

-We use **Discord** and **hi@lovable.dev** as our support channels for GPT Engineer users.
+We use **Discord** and <a href="mailto:support@lovable.dev">**support@lovable.dev**</a> as our support channels for GPT Engineer users.

-### Support channel
+### Support channel - Community support only
 [:simple-discord: Support channel on Discord](https://discord.com/channels/1119885301872070706/1280461670979993613)

-This is the primary support channel for GPT Engineer app users.
+This is the community support channel for GPT Engineer app users.
 It uses a forum-style structure where each issue or bug is addressed in its own thread, making it easier to manage and track.
+Support is provided by community members and our Community Champions.

 When submitting a support request, please follow these guidelines: